1997-2001 Honda CR250 – Top End Service – Part 9: Clearance Calculations

 Piston To Cylinder Clearance

-1997 - 2001 Honda CR250 - Top End Service - Part 9 - Clearance Calculations - Piston to Cylinder Form The largest measurement on my cylinder was 2.615 inches, and my piston measured at 2.607 inches, leaving me with a clearance of 0.008, putting me .004 thousandths of an inch out of spec.
+1997 - 2001 Honda CR250 - Top End Service - Part 9 - Clearance Calculations - Piston to Cylinder Form The largest measurement on my cylinder was 2.615 inches, and my Piston measured 2.607 inches.
+This left me with a clearance of 0.008, putting me .004 thousandths of an inch out of spec.

 ← Part 8: Exhaust Valve Inspection